chesio/bc-security/README.md

 * `bc-security/filter:plugins-to-check-for-removal` - filters array of plugins to check for their presence in WordPress.org Plugins Directory.
 By default, the array consists of all installed plugins that have _readme.txt_ file.
 * `bc-security/filter:modified-files-ignored-in-core-integrity-check` - filters array of files that should not be reported as __modified__ in checksum verification of core WordPress files.
 By default, the array consist of _wp-config-sample.php_ and _wp-includes/version.php_ values.
 * `bc-security/filter:unknown-files-ignored-in-core-integrity-check` - filters array of files that should not be reported as __unknown__ in checksum verification of core WordPress files.
 By default, the array consist of _.htaccess_, _wp-config.php_, _liesmich.html_, _olvasdel.html_ and _procitajme.html_ values.
+* `bc-security/filter:show-pwned-password-warning` - filters whether the ["pwned password" warning](#passwords-check) should be displayed for current user on current screen.
 * `bc-security/filter:ip-blacklist-default-manual-lock-duration` - filters number of seconds that is used as default value in lock duration field of manual IP blacklisting form.
 By default, the value is equal to one month in seconds.
 * `bc-security/filter:is-ip-address-locked` - filters boolean value that determines whether given IP address is currently locked within given scope.
 By default, the value is based on plugin bookkeeping data.
 * `bc-security/filter:log-404-event` - filters boolean value that determines whether current HTTP request that resulted in [404 response](https://en.wikipedia.org/wiki/HTTP_404) should be logged or not.
 To completely disable logging of 404 events, you can attach [`__return_false`](https://developer.wordpress.org/reference/functions/__return_false/) function to the filter.